GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani/index.md

 SACHIN: The ones that are there right now out of the box are text extraction, face detection, barcode recognition, image labeling, and landmark recognition.
 Those are the ones that are available today.
 And as you know, you probably recognize, they are mostly around vision-- for now.

-MELANIE: In terms of these APIs, how would they integrate with something that's like the APIs in the GCP environment, the Google Cloud Platform environment?
+MELANIE: In terms of these APIs, how would they integrate with something that's like the APIs in the GCP environment, the Google Cloud environment?

 SACHIN: That's a great question.
 So as I mentioned earlier, these APIs or these use cases are available both on device and Cloud.
-The ones that are available in Cloud are run on top of the Google Cloud Platform ML APIs.
+The ones that are available in Cloud are run on top of the Google Cloud ML APIs.
 So they're using-- underlying it all as the same APIs for the Cloud version of it.

 MARK: This sounds really cool.
 Brahim, maybe you can talk to this because you seem to be on the Android side of things.
 What were the needs that you were seeing from customers who wanted to be able to do machine learning on mobile devices?